-- 1.3 Additional runs from 1960, 1975, 1980, 1985 and 1990 without including the Agung, El Chichon and Pinatubo eruptions will enable an assessment of the impact of volcanic eruptions on decadal predictions.
+- 1.3 Additional runs from near the end of 1960, 1975, 1980, 1985 and 1990 without including volcanic eruptions (e.g., without Agung, El Chichon and Pinatubo) will enable an assessment of the impact of volcanic eruptions on decadal predictions.
 It also enables an estimate of "overall skill" of decadal prediction to be made, complementing a dual analysis of "expected skill conditional on no big volcano" and "possible impact of volcano".
 These runs could either all be 10 years long, or the 1960 and 1980 runs could be 30 years to assess the longer term impact of the volcanoes. - 1.4 Repeat of the 1.1 2005 forecast with an imposed "Pinatubo" eruption in 2010 - 1.5 Comparison of initialization strategies for example, a repeat of runs (1.1) using an alternate initialization strategy or alternate initial data. - 1.6 Impact of short lived species (chemistry) and air quality (experiment note yet formulated).